MoriTanosuke/blog/_posts/2012-08-23-simple-uploader-for-amazon-glacier-archiving.markdown

 title: Simple Upload for Amazon Glacier archiving
 layout: post
 ---

+**Update** I uploaded a new version of the [glacieruploader][4].
+I want to move to a cleaner command line usage, so I introduced better options.
+Check it out and tell me what you think. :-)

 **Update** You can now [download the first version][5].
 Keep in mind that this is my very first try on the uploader. ;-)